10 Obscure Coral Snake Species

 Source: iNaturalist user Eugenio Padilla – CC BY-SA 4.0

-This coral snake has a small territory, but is highly concentrated within that territory.
-The Oaxacan coral snake lives only in southern Mexico, in its namesake Oaxaca state, and doesn’t come close to the Guatemalan border.
-This is a relative short species, at an average of 45cm, and a maximum of 92cm.
+A Mexican coral snake, which only has a small territory, yet is highly abundant within that territory.
+The Oaxacan coral snake (Micrurus ephippifer) lives only in southern Mexico, in its namesake Oaxaca state, and doesn’t come close to the Guatemalan border.
+This is a relatively short species, at an average of just 45cm, with females exceeding males.

 2 Venezuelan coral snake